 ABOUT THIS WORKSHOP

-In this intensive, three-day lithography workshop students will print a maximum of two images from prepared stones which will be provided.
+In this intensive, two-day lithography workshop students will print a maximum of two images from prepared stones which will be provided.
 Students will draw black-and-white images with lithographic crayons and pencils, and learn the fascinating process of etching the stones and printing editions from them.
-A smoothly grained limestone provides a wonderful surface to draw on and print from, yielding a wide range of tones and lush blacks.

 Lithography has a long tradition in Woodstock.
 Beginning about 100 years ago, Woodstock became a center of activity for American lithography.
 Throughout the 20th century, artists like Rosella Hartman, Emil Ganso, John McClellan and many others created some of the finest lithographs produced anywhere.
 (At the Woodstock School of Art we print on the same Fuchs & Lang press that was used by many of these artists.)